 Each resource chapter (i.e., Chapters 5 through 30) contains an introduction, existing conditions/setting section, methodology describing the qualitative and/or quantitative methods and significance thresholds used to evaluate impacts, and the impact analysis comparing the potential effects of the alternatives to No Project Alternative/No Action Alternative as required by CEQA and/or NEPA.
-The Final EIR/EIS includes multiple summary tables, including Table ES-2 in the Executive Summary.
+The Final EIR/EIS includes multiple summary tables, including the Summary of Impacts and Mitigation Measures table in the Executive Summary.
 The introductions of the resource chapters include summary tables of impacts and mitigation measures for Project construction and operations impacts and provide decision makers with information that enables them to consider the environmental consequences of each alternative (14 Calif.
-Code Regs., § 15151 and 40 C.F.R. § 1502.16).
+Code Regs., § 15151).

-For CEQA purposes, a discussion of the environmentally superior alternative is contained in Chapter 32, Other Required Analyses, based on the analyses contained in the resource chapters.
+For CEQA purposes, a discussion of the environmentally preferred alternative is contained in Chapter 32, Other Required Analyses, based on the analyses contained in the resource chapters.
 Pursuant to 40 C.F.R.
 Section 1505.2(b) of the CEQ regulations, Reclamation will identify the environmentally preferable alternative in the ROD.

-The degree of specificity in Chapters 5 through 31 corresponds to that involved in the underlying activities of each alternative, which are described in Chapter 2, Project Description and

-Alternatives; Appendix 2C, Construction Means, Methods, and Assumptions; and Appendix 2D, Best Management Practices, Management Plans, and Technical Studies (14 Calif.
-Code Regs., § 15146 and 40 C.F.R. § 1502.2).
+The degree of specificity in Chapters 5 through 31 corresponds to that involved in the underlying activities of each alternative, which are described in Chapter 2, Project Description and Alternatives; Appendix 2C, Construction Means, Methods, and Assumptions; and Appendix 2D, Best Management Practices, Management Plans, and Technical Studies (14 Calif.
+Code Regs., § 15146).
 In establishing standards of adequacy for an EIR, the courts have looked not for perfection but for adequacy, completeness, and a good faith effort at full disclosure (14 Calif.
 Code Regs., § 15151).
-NEPA contains similar standards, including using high-quality information and accurate scientific analysis while concentrating on the issues that are truly significant to the action in question, rather than amassing needless detail (40 C.F.R. § 1500.1(b)).

 Some commenters stated that the impact analysis in the RDEIR/SDEIS is not accurate because the modeling of operations in the RDEIR/SDEIS did not include specific mitigation measures.
 As required by CEQA and NEPA, significant environmental effects of the Project are disclosed in the RDEIR/SDEIS, and, where appropriate, mitigation measures are identified.
-The impact analysis of the Project compares the impacts from the Project alternatives, including mitigation measures, to the 2020 CEQA baseline and No Project Alternative.
+The impact analysis of the Project compares the impacts from the No Project Alternative to the Project alternatives with mitigation measures.
 The affected environment and the environmental impacts of the Project are described in the EIR/EIS from Chapters 5 to 32.
 The impact analyses in these chapters evaluate potential direct and indirect impacts of the Project and are used to provide a comparison between the alternatives and the No Project Alternative.